 Skip to the article content

-nbn® Fibre to the Curb explained (FTTC)
+nbn® Fibre to the Curb (FTTC) explained

-nbn FTTC made easy
+nbn Fibre to the Curb (FTTC) made easy

-nbn Fibre to the Curb (FTTC) connection is used in circumstances where fibre is extended close to your premises, connecting to a small Distribution Point Unit (DPU), generally located inside a pit on the street.
+Fibre to the Curb (FTTC) connection is used in circumstances where fibre is extended close to your premises, connecting to a small Distribution Point Unit (DPU), generally located inside a pit on the street.
 From here, the existing copper network is connected to the fibre to form the final nbn connection.
 To power your nbn FTTC service with electricity and provide your connection to the nbn network, an nbn connection box will be required inside your home or business.

 There are two ways nbn FTTC can be installed at your premises – through an nbn approved installer or if eligible, through self-installation.